 The quality of reading is not measured by how soon a child begins to read but how well he or she reads when ready.

+Reading development is enhanced when parents, family members, and friends read to children.
+It also helps if children observe their parents and other important adults reading and discussing the written word.
+Having books of all types around the house tells children that reading is important.
 It is always a good idea to make sure that each student has a vision and physical examination before beginning instruction.
 Most doctors have a list of resources on hand to assist parents and caregivers in connecting with community specialists and school agencies if glasses or other support is required.

 Pre-reading: Birth to Kindergarten Children learn to understand the spoken word, enjoy having books read to them, recognize letters, and perhaps write their name.
 They may also pretend to read books aloud and talk about the pictures.